-If you had been subjected to an unsafe working environment, getting hurt on the job may have been entirely avoidable.
-Most company’s workers’ compensation insurance will take care of injured employees, but these benefits do not always provide enough to compensate employees for their injuries.
-Injured North Carolina workers might want to meet with a Winston-Salem workers’ compensation attorney to explore their options, especially if the accident was due to employer neglect.
+If you were subjected to an unsafe working environment, getting hurt on the job may have been entirely avoidable.
+In North Carolina, most companies’ workman’s comp insurance will take care of injured employees, but these benefits do not always provide enough to compensate employees for their injuries.
+Injured workers might want to meet with a workers’ compensation lawyer in Winston-Salem to explore their options, especially if the accident was due to employer neglect.

 What is Covered by Workers’ Comp?